Current Deakin Students

-The course has a strong ecological focus, linking biological and oceanographic processes in the study of marine environments.
-You will learn about a range of marine and coastal ecosystems, from coral reefs to icebergs, estuaries to oceans and from surf zones to the deep abyss.
-You will also investigate, and directly observe, how marine ecosystems function and how marine organisms interact with their living and non-living environments, and how we can identify and measure human impacts on these environments.
+This course has a strong ecological focus, linking biological and oceanographic processes in the study of marine environments.
+You’ll learn about a range of marine and coastal ecosystems from coral reefs to icebergs, estuaries to oceans, and surf zones to the deep abyss.
+Through fieldwork you’ll also directly observe, and investigate, how marine ecosystems function, how marine organisms interact with their living and non-living environments, and how we can identify and measure human impacts on these environments.
 This will prepare you for the challenges you’ll face after graduation so you can enter the workforce with the skills needed to tackle industry problems.